 At first, Bobby felt he had lost his identity, but with the help of his new prostheses, he is realizing he can still do all the things he loves to do.
 “I’m still the same guy,” said Bobby.

-With a positive attitude, Bobby is working toward his professional and life goals.
+With a positive attitude, Bobby is working toward his life goals.
 He hopes to be back to work in the next month in a more administrative position to start.
 From there, he wants to move into a role designing control systems.
 Ultimately, he would like to design prostheses with more functionality for amputees with similar injuries.
-Bobby is well on his way – he graduates with an associate degree in industrial maintenance engineering in May.
+Bobby is well on his way – he graduated with an associate degree in industrial maintenance engineering in May.

 Bobby’s story is a true testament to the resilience and adaptability of human beings.
 While life is full of twists and turns, with the right partners, support system, and mindset, it always seems to work out, just as it should.